Wing Hall Campsite

 Venue: Wing Hall Campsite OS Grid Reference SK 89033 02806

 Cost: Car+Tent £10 per person per night

-The site has limited development but has all the essentials: showers, toilets, washing up points, a shop stocked with local produce and there's also a cafe for those who might not fancy cooking will be open again in 2021.
+The site has limited development but has all the essentials: showers, toilets, washing up points, a shop stocked with local produce.
+The cafe for those who might not fancy cooking will be open again in 2021.

 Thursday 10.00 am - 15.00 pm

 There's 'The King's Arms' public house adjacent to the campsite that boasts accommodation as well as fine food and drink.

 The pub is open for business (closed Monday and Tuesday) but due to Covid-19, tables MUST be booked in advance.
 Full details HERE

 The Normanton Hotel by the reservoir is open and serving bar meals from about midday till about 9 pm as is signed up to the 'Eat Out to Help Out' scheme.
 Menu HERE and HERE